yordan-gergov01/Weather-Forecast-App/README.md

 **OpenWeatherMap API:** Provides weather data including temperature, conditions, humidity, and wind speed.

+## Development Principles

+In this project, I follow key software development principles, including:

+- **YAGNI (You Aren't Gonna Need It) – Avoid adding functionality that is not needed at the current stage of development, keeping the code lightweight and efficient.
+- **KISS (Keep It Simple, Stupid) – Strive to keep solutions as simple and understandable as possible.
+- **DRY (Don't Repeat Yourself) – Avoid code duplication by reusing logic and components wherever possible.

+## REST API Standards

+This project adheres to REST API standards, utilizing the following HTTP methods for resource management:

+- **GET
+- **POST
+- **PUT
+- **PATCH
+- **DELETE

 ## Setup and Installation
 To run this project locally, follow these steps: